aaatipamula-work/notes/topics/llms_and_ai.md

 This is a framework that improves upon LangChain and makes it easier to link data.

 From what I've tried its fairly slow, and doesn't seem to offer much in the way of use flexibility.
-I may come back to this but for now I'm focusing on LangChain.
+I may come back to this on a later date but for now [Langchain](#langchain) provides me with the flexibility that I like in frameworks.

 Pros:
-- It may provide more accurate queries.
+- It may provide more accurate queries out of the box.

 Cons:
 - Less control over implementation.